 Spot the Pub

-Other countries have a tendency to identify bars and cafes with helpfully having the word "Bar" or "Cafe" in large letters above the entrance.
-Pubs however don't usually have the word pub anywhere to be seen and it can seem unclear as to whether a building is a pub or not (some are called "Inn" which helps).
-The giveaway is the pub sign, a large board about 1m x 1.5m or thereabouts that either hangs above the front door sticking out at a right angle to the building so it can be seen when walking or driving by, or atop a tall post near the pub.
-The sign will have the name of the pub and usually a pictorial representation of the pub name (a historical relic from when most people were illiterate), it might also carry the name of the brewery that owns the pub or have "free house" which means that the pub is free to get its beer from any brewery that it chooses.
+Other countries have a tendency to identify bars and cafes by helpfully having the word "Bar" or "Cafe" in large letters above the entrance.
+British pubs however don't usually have the word pub anywhere to be seen and it can seem unclear as to whether a building is a pub or not (some are called "Inn" which helps).
+The thing to look for is the pub sign, a large board about 1m x 1.5m or thereabouts that either hangs above the front door or atop a tall post near the pub at a right angle to the building so it can be seen when walking or driving by.
+The sign will have the name of the pub and usually a pictorial representation of the name (a historical relic from when most people were illiterate), it might also carry the name of the brewery that owns the pub or have "free house" which means that the pub is free to get its beer from any brewery that it chooses.